logzio/logz-docs/_source/user-guide/accounts/manage-the-distributed-tracing-account.md

 To manage access to your tracing account, configure which Logz.io main and sub accounts can access or view the Distributed Tracing data source.

-When users are logged in to the accounts you add here, they'll be able to access or view the the tracing data in their account.
+When users are logged in to the accounts you add here, they'll be able to access or view the the tracing data in their account, via the Tracing tab.

 ###### Grant access to the data in a tracing account